grafana/grafana/docs/sources/administration/service-accounts/about-service-accounts.md

 ---

+## Service account tokens

+A service account token is a generated random string that are an alternative to using passwords for authentication with Grafana, to interact with the Grafana HTTP APIs.

+When you create a service account, you can associate one or more access tokens with it.
+You can use service access tokens the same way as API Keys, for example to access Grafana HTTP API programmatically.

+Service account access tokens inherit permissions from service account directly.

 ### Service accounts benefits

-When creating a token for a service account, we call them service account token; which are essentially a API key.
-The main difference to API keys is that permission is set on top of the API key when creating API keys, where as a service account token gets their permission from the service account.
+When creating a token for a service account, we call them service account token; which are essentially a Grafana API key.

 The added benefits of service accounts to API keys are:

 - Service accounts act like users in Grafana and can be enabled/disabled, granted specific permissions, and remain active until deleted or disabled whereas API keys only live until their expiry date.
 - Service accounts can be associated with multiple tokens.
 - Unlike API keys, service account tokens are not associated with a specific user, which means that applications can be authenticated even if a Grafana user is deleted.
-- You can grant granular permissions to service accounts by leveraging FGAC, API keys are not a part of FGAC.
+- You can grant granular permissions to service accounts by leveraging [fine-grained access control]({{< relref "../../enterprise/access-control">}}).
 For more information about permissions, refer to [About users and permissions]({{< relref "../manage-users-and-permissions/about-users-and-permissions.md#">}}).